 Congratulations!
 You are now a domain owner!

+The next step to start your crochet blog is to select a secure password.
 Choose a password that cannot be easily guessed, includes numbers, letters, special characters, and no easily recognized patterns.

 The next step (moving right along) is to connect your domain name with the blog hosting service.
 If you purchase both through Bluehost (recommended) then you can skip this step.